DaRiv94/fgr_dynamic_auth/README.md

-Welcome to the FGR Dynamic auth service!!
+# Welcome to the FGR Dynamic auth service!

 ## What is this project?